rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 Let’s begin the process.

-1. First, use the following curl command to download the needed kernel source into your current working directory.
+1. First, download the kernel source into your current working directory using the following curl command.
 Type:

     ```
     curl -L -o linux-5.16.9.tar.xz \
     https://www.kernel.org/pub/linux/kernel/v5.x/linux-5.16.9.tar.xz
     ```

 2. The kernel source that you will download from the Internet is a file that has been compressed and tarred.
-Therefore, to use the source, you need to decompress and untar the source file.
+Therefore, you need to decompress and untar the source file to use the source.

     Make sure you are in the directory that download the Kernel tarball into.
 Use the tar command to unpack and decompress the file, by running: